-1.76.2 The Committee on Student Affairs shall consist of six elected members of the Faculty, three undergraduate and two graduate students, and, ex officio nonvoting, the Dean for Student Affairs.
+1.76.2 The Committee on Student Affairs shall consist of six elected members of the Faculty, three undergraduate and two graduate students, and, ex officio nonvoting, the Dean for Undergraduate Education and Student Affairs.
 The three undergraduate students shall normally include one sophomore, one junior, and one senior.

 Because successful education depends on social and affective, as well as cognitive, aspects of the student's experience, the Committee shall be concerned with student life and the quality of the learning and living environment at MIT.
 The Committee shall be concerned with the range, availability, and effectiveness of Institute-wide support services to students, and with the formal and informal relationship between the Institute and the student.
 It is expected that the Committee will meet regularly with representatives of support services to students; it is anticipated that the Committee will undertake study and research of specific issues and may require special resources to do so.
-The Committee shall serve as the standing Faculty advisory body to the Office of the Dean for Student Affairs, offering policy consideration and advice.
+The Committee shall serve as the standing Faculty advisory body to the Office of the Dean for Undergraduate Education and Student Affairs, offering policy consideration and advice.

-1.76.3 The Committee on Discipline shall consist of the Dean for Student Affairs, ex officio, six elected members of the Faculty, and three undergraduate and two graduate students.
-The Committee shall consider such cases of alleged misconduct by students as shall be brought to its attention by the Dean for Student Affairs or by any member of the MIT community.
+1.76.3 The Committee on Discipline shall consist of the Dean for Undergraduate Education and Student Affairs, ex officio, six elected members of the Faculty, and three undergraduate and two graduate students.
+Past members who have completed their terms may, for a period of three years thereafter, be called to fill out a quorum for a particular hearing, only one such member to serve in a given hearing.

+The Committee shall consider such cases of alleged misconduct by students as shall be brought to its attention by the Dean for Undergraduate Education and Student Affairs or by any member of the MIT community.
 An accused student shall be given an opportunity to appear in person at a meeting of the Committee.
 If the findings of the Committee include a recommendation that a student be required to withdraw from the Institute, the recommendation with the findings shall be reported to the President for approval or disapproval; otherwise, the Committee shall act with power.

-1.77.1 The Committee on the Library System shall consist of six elected Faculty members, two graduate student members, two undergraduates, and the following ex officio members: The Provost (or representative), the Vice President for Information Systems (or representative), and the Director of Libraries and two members of the Library Staff designated by the Director.
+1.77.1 The Committee on the Library System shall consist of six elected Faculty members, two graduate student members, two undergraduates, and the following ex officio members: the Provost (or representative), the Vice President for Information Systems (or representative), and the Director of Libraries and two members of the Library Staff designated by the Director.